helloleah/slate/source/includes/_backoffice.md

 ### Render the operational dashboard page
 `GET /operational-dashboard`

-Serves a page with a table gathering current bedcount data with some extra information (operational-dashboard.html).
+Serve a page with a table gathering current bedcount data with some extra information (operational-dashboard.html).

 **Querystring parameters**